envenomator/agon-flash/README.md

 4. Obtain the CRC32 checksum for the new firmware.
 [This table](https://github.com/envenomator/agon-binaries/blob/master/README.md) at agon-binaries lists the checksums for common MOS versions.
 If you like to provide a checksum for your own MOS binary, some good tips are: The crc32 utility on Linux, or a website like https://simplycalc.com/crc32-file.php.
 For the latter, use the default polynomial of 04C11DB7, upload the firmware and note the result for use in the upgrade utility.

 ### Target MOS version
-Any new MOS version can be flashed using this utility version
+Any new MOS version can be flashed using this utility version.
+Precompiled binaries can be found at my [agon-binaries](https://github.com/envenomator/agon-binaries) repository.

 ## Usage for *current* MOS versions 1.02+
 ```console